 We like to call ourselves material choreographers: we see materials as if moving over the earth's surface in an endless performance.
-We direct those material streams in such a way that they become architecture for a while.
-When designing temporary architecture as a step in the material choreography, we always take the next step into account.
+We direct those material streams in such a way that they become a spatial installation for a while.
+When designing temporary installations as a step in the material choreography, we always take the next step into account.
 We process material in such a way that the original sizes remain inttact and different materials can be separated again.

 Many of our designs consist of modules to guarantee flexibility in the future.
 In this way, Overtreders W ensures that material can have as many life cycles as possible without turning to something we call waste.